signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Output Hash Sums

-Output bit-exactness can be verified with the --md5sum command line option, which will include output file md5 sum[s] in mediaMin summary stats.
+Output media file bit-exactness can be verified with the --md5sum command line option, which will include output media file md5 sum[s] in mediaMin summary stats.
 The following output hash sum command line options are accepted by mediaMin and mediaTest:

     --md5sum
 	--sha1sum
     --sha512sum

+Multiple options can be combined.

 ### Stdout Mode